amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 # O(n log n) - Linearithmic

-Linearithmic time complexity it's slighly slower than a linear algorihtm but still much better than a quadratic algorithm (you will see a graph at the very end of the post).
+Linearithmic time complexity it's slightly slower than a linear algorithm but still much better than a quadratic algorithm (you will see a graph at the very end of the post).

-So far we have seen iterative functions to calculate running times.
-In this example we are going to see how to calculate time complexities for recursive functions.

 ## Mergesort

 What's the best way to sort an array?
 Before, we proposed a solution using bubble sort that has a time complexity of O(n^2).
 Can we do better?

-We can use an algorithm call `mergesort` to make it perform better.
-Basically, we are going to divide the array recursively until they are two or less elements.
-We know how to sort 2 elements, so we sort them.
-The final step is merging: we merge in taking one by one from each array such that is in ascending order.
+We can use an algorithm called `mergesort` to make it perform better:
+1. We are going to divide the array recursively until the elements are two or less.
+2. We know how to sort 2 items, so we sort them iteratively (base case).
+3. The final step is merging: we merge in taking one by one from each array such that they are in ascending order.

 Here's the code for merge sort: